Nick Cave: Early years and the Birthday Party (1973–1983)

-In 1973, Cave met Mick Harvey (guitar), Phill Calvert (drums), John Cochivera (guitar), Brett Purcell (bass), and Chris Coyne (saxophone); fellow students at Caulfield Grammar.
-They founded a band with Cave as singer.
-Their repertoire consisted of rudimentary cover versions of songs by Lou Reed, David Bowie, Alice Cooper, Roxy Music and Alex Harvey, among others.
-Later, the line-up slimmed down to four members including Cave's friend Tracy Pew on bass.
-In 1977, after leaving school, they adopted the name The Boys Next Door and began playing predominantly original material.
-Guitarist and songwriter Rowland S. Howard joined the band in 1978.
+In 1973, Cave founded a band with fellow students at Caulfield Grammar.
+With Cave as lead vocalist, the band included Mick Harvey (guitar), Phill Calvert (drums), John Cochivera (guitar), Brett Purcell (bass guitar), and Chris Coyne (saxophone).
+Their repertoire consisted of cover versions of songs by Lou Reed, David Bowie, Alice Cooper, Roxy Music and Alex Harvey, among others.
+Later, the line-up slimmed down to four members including Cave's friend Tracy Pew on bass guitar.
+In 1977, after leaving school, they adopted the name the Boys Next Door and began playing predominantly original punk rock material.
+Guitarist, songwriter and ex-Young Charlatans member Rowland S. Howard joined the band in 1978.

-They were a leader of Melbourne's post-punk scene in the late 1970s, playing hundreds of live shows in Australia before changing their name to the Birthday Party in 1980 and moving to London, then West Berlin.
-Cave's Australian girlfriend and muse Anita Lane accompanied them to London.
-The band were notorious for their provocative live performances which featured Cave shrieking, bellowing and throwing himself about the stage, backed up by harsh pounding rock music laced with guitar feedback.
-Cave used Old Testament imagery with lyrics about sin, debauchery and damnation.
+The Boys Next Door emerged as the linchpin of the Melbourne post-punk scene in the late 1970s, securing a residency at St Kilda's Crystal Ballroom venue, where they attracted a cult following.
+They played hundreds of live shows in Australia and toured interstate before changing their name to the Birthday Party in 1980 and moving to London, England.
+Cave's girlfriend and muse Anita Lane accompanied the band.
+They struggled initially with financial instability and limited connections, and grew to detest London and much of its music scene, which Cave later described as "dead, ... we felt really ripped off, robbed".
+He did however greatly admire the Pop Group, and the Birthday Party shared a mutual affinity with the Fall.

+By the end of their first year in London, the Birthday Party had gained notoriety for their aggressive, confrontational live shows and Cave's unhinged stage presence, with him shrieking, bellowing and throwing himself about the stage, backed up by harsh pounding rock music laced with guitar feedback.
+Drawing on Old Testament imagery, Cave's lyrics frequently revolved around sin, debauchery and damnation.
+The band found a champion in prominent radio DJ and taste-maker John Peel, and went on to record four Peel Sessions.

 Cave's droll sense of humour and penchant for parody is evident in many of the band's songs, including "Nick the Stripper" and "King Ink".
-"Release the Bats", one of the band's most famous songs, was intended as an over-the-top "piss-take" on gothic rock, and a "direct attack" on the "stock gothic associations that less informed critics were wont to make".
-Ironically, it became highly influential on the genre, giving rise to a new generation of bands.
+"Release the Bats", one of the band's most famous songs and John Peel's single of the year in 1981, was intended as an over-the-top "piss-take" on gothic rock, and a "direct attack" on the "stock gothic associations that less informed critics were wont to make".
+Ironically, it became highly influential on the genre, giving rise to a new generation of bands in England.

-After establishing a cult following in Europe and Australia, the Birthday Party disbanded in 1983.
+The Birthday Party relocated to West Berlin in 1982.
+After establishing a cult following in Europe, Australia and the United States, they disbanded in the following year.